learn-co-curriculum/java-mod-5-jpa-1to1/README.md

 another via primary and foreign keys.
 JPA provides us with annotations that streamline model association in our program.

-In this lesson, we will use implement the following relationship:
+In this lesson, we will  implement the following relationship:

 ![One to One relationship erd](https://curriculum-content.s3.amazonaws.com/6036/java-mod-5-jpa-1to1/student_idcard_erd.png)